 - Shadow Arcanine with Fire Fang and Flamethrower

 Note: This is the Mega Raid for Shadow Pokémon.
-Shadow Moltres, Shadow Machamp, Shadow Swampert, Shadow Charizard, Shadow Hariyama, and Shadow Entei outperform every non-Mega Pokémon in the best counters list.
+Shadow Moltres, Shadow Ho-Oh, Shadow Machamp, Shadow Swampert, Shadow Charizard, Shadow Hariyama, Shadow Entei, and Shadow Feraligatr outperform every non-Mega Pokémon in the best counters list.
 If it is possible to safely coordinate the use of any of the numerous Mega Evolved counters, it will provide a same type boost that will make these Shadow Pokémon perform even better.

 How many players does it take to beat Mega Steelix in Pokémon Go?

-This is a tough fight, plain and simple.
-The best trainers with the best counters will need four just to beat the clock, but as this is a Mega Raid, you're going to want as large a raid party as possible to maximize your Mega Energy.
+This is a tough fight, plain and simple because Steelix is a tank.
+The best trainers with the best counters will need three just to beat the clock, but as this is a Mega Raid, you're going to want as large a raid party as possible to maximize your Mega Energy.

 Weather conditions that can impact this Raid include:

-- Sunny Weather will boost Mega Steelix's Ground type moves, as well as your Ground and Fire type counters
+- Sunny Weather will boost Mega Steelix's Ground type moves, as well as your Fire and Ground type counters

 - Snow will boost its Steel type moves